-With it's excellent title tune (it wasn't even AY music! - check out Spectrum Music for more information on how it was achieved), nice presentation and rapid fire gameplay Chronos was a must have £1.99 game for fans of simple shooters.
+With it's excellent title tune (it wasn't even AY music!
+Check out Spectrum Music for more information on how it was achieved), nice presentation and rapid fire game-play, Chronos was a must have £1.99 game for fans of simple shooters.

-In fact - Chronos picked up a cult following due to the variety of phrases that could be entered in the high score table which would activate some game 'feature'.
+In fact, Chronos picked up a cult following due to the variety of phrases that could be entered in the high score table which would activate some game 'feature'.
 Humorous stuff, and if you would like to know more please take a look at Chronos cheat codes.

-A decent scrolling arcade game that was fun to play and pretty addictive.
+A decent scrolling arcade game that was fun to play as well as being pretty addictive.

 A short video of Chronos - I used to be good at this (honest!)

-So - we can safely say that budget games could be overall pretty good.
+So, we can safely say that budget games could be pretty good.

-There are plenty more quality budget games for the ZX Spectrum- some of which were even Smashed in Speccy gamers bible Crash Magazine - ones which we will probably cover in another hub.
+There are plenty more quality budget games for the ZX Spectrum, some of which were even Smashed in Speccy gamers bible Crash Magazine.
+Perhaps we will get the time to cover those in another hub.

 Budget games were very handy for those of us with a tight pocket money budget.
 Quality could be purchased with a little luck and reading those all important magazine reviews.